gitter-badger/TimelinePostContainer/README.md

 * Compatible with using inside `RecyclerView`
 * Appropriate animations
 * Good performance
+* [ProgressWheel](https://github.com/Todd-Davies/ProgressWheel) used to have a good customized similar progress view in API 16+.
+* Customizable

 ## Include to Project
 ### Provide the Gradle Dependency